About Keely & The Studio

 In addition to her teaching, Keely has branched out into the world of directing.
 In October of 2015, she helmed Durham Ballet Theatre’s inaugural play production, “Almost, Maine”.

-Keely lives in Morrisville, North Carolina with her husband Chris, their two cats Tchaikovsky and Rosalind and their chorkie Murray.
+Keely lives in Morrisville, North Carolina with her husband Chris, their cat Rosalind and chorkie Murray.